-Subject Matter on which the Agreed-Upon Procedures are Performed (Ref: Para.
+Subject Matter on which the Agreed-Upon Procedures Are Performed (Ref: Para.
 30(c))

 A52.
-If applicable, to avoid misunderstanding, the practitioner may wish to clarify that the agreed-upon procedures report does not extend to information beyond subject matters on which the agreed-upon procedures are performed.
+If applicable, to avoid misunderstanding, the practitioner may wish to clarify that the agreedupon procedures report does not extend to information beyond subject matters on which the agreed-upon procedures are performed.
 For example, if the practitioner was engaged to perform agreed-upon procedures on an entity's accounts receivable and inventory, the practitioner may wish to include a statement that the agreed-upon procedures report relates only to these accounts and does not extend to the entity's financial report taken as a whole.
 Purpose of the Agreed-Upon Procedures Report (Ref: Para.
 30(d))

 - A53.
-In addition to the statement required by paragraph 30(d), the practitioner may consider it appropriate to indicate that the agreed-upon procedures report is intended solely for the engaging party and the intended users.
-Depending on the law or regulation of the particular jurisdiction, this may be achieved by restricting the distribution or use of the agreed-upon procedures report.
-In some jurisdictions, it may be possible to restrict the use of the agreed-upon procedures report but not its distribution.
-In other jurisdictions, it may be possible to restrict the distribution of the agreed-upon procedures report but not its use. - A54.
-Factors that the practitioner may consider in deciding whether to restrict the distribution or use of agreed-upon procedures report (if permitted to do so) include, for example whether: - There is an elevated risk of users other than the intended users misunderstanding the purpose of the agreed-upon procedures engagement or misinterpreting the findings. - The agreed-upon procedures are designed solely for the use of internal users such as management and those charged with governance of the engaging party. - The agreed-upon procedures or findings involve confidential information.
+[Deleted by the AUASB.
+Refer Aus A53.1] - Aus A53.1 In addition to the statement required by paragraph 30(d) and paragraph Aus 30(s), the practitioner may consider it appropriate to restrict the distribution of the agreed-upon procedures report.
+Agreement with the engaging party(ies) regarding acceptable distribution may be reflected in the terms of the engagement. - A54.
+[Deleted by the AUASB.
+Refer Aus A54.1] - Aus A54.1 Factors that the practitioner may consider in deciding whether to restrict the distribution of the agreed-upon procedures report include, for example, whether: - There is an elevated risk of users other than the intended users misunderstanding the purpose of the agreed-upon procedures engagement or misinterpreting the findings. - The agreed-upon procedures are designed solely for the use of internal users such as management and those charged with governance of the engaging party. - The agreed-upon procedures or findings involve confidential information.

 Agreed-Upon Procedures and Findings (Ref: Para.
-30(n)-30(o))
+30(n) -30(o))